 The following sections will cover each of these steps in more detail and provide important information you’ll need to get a Nevada general contractor’s license.

 Nevada contractor’s license requirements

-Once you know which license classification you need, you can submit an application to the Nevada State Contractors Board.
+Once you know which license classification you need, you can apply to the Nevada State Contractors Board.
 Your application must contain the following:

 Business ID number

 You’ll need a Nevada Business ID number issued by the Secretary of State to apply for a contractor’s license.
 If you don’t already have a business ID number, you can get one at SilverFlume, Nevada’s business portal.
 You can register as an LLC, LLP, corporation or sole proprietor.

 You’ll also need to submit a financial statement based on which monetary limit you are requesting.
 The monetary limit is the maximum contract you can take on for a single client.
 Contractors can fall into one of the following categories based on the limit they request on their application:

 - More than $10,000, but less than $50,000